Testing

 }

-There is one additional consideration.
 The SkipUnit module documentation describes the ability to unit test your code in an Android environment running on your Mac, which can be faster than using the Android emulator.
 If you choose to test on your Mac, Skip uses a simulated Android environment called Robolectric.
-Unfortunately in native modules, #if os(Android)
+Unfortunately, #if os(Android)

 checks will evaluate to false